 Role of Sealing

-Provided that the varistor elements are not overstressed, from a technical perspective long service life is achievable.
-However, it is the condition of the enclosure and seals that will most likely become the determining factor.
-For all surge arrester designs (i.e. porcelain as well as polymeric housed), once the sealing system has deteriorated it can no longer protect the active elements from external climate.
-Moisture ingress will then progressively weaken the dielectric strength of the insulation within the assembly.
+Provided that the varistor elements are not overstressed, from a technical perspective at least, long service life is usually achievable.
+Instead, it is the condition of the enclosure and seals that will most likely become the determining factor in the decision to remove an arrester.
+For all arrester designs, whether porcelain and polymeric-housed, once the sealing system has deteriorated it can no longer protect the active elements from external climate.
+Moisture ingress can then weaken the dielectric strength of the insulation within the assembly.

-The reliability of seals is subject to many factors, not the least of which is the quality of manufacturing.
-Even if the materials used have a long functional life, their reliability is ultimately subject to the influence of production defects.
+Reliability of seals is subject to several factors, particularly quality of manufacture.
+Even if the materials used have a long functional life, their reliability is ultimately subject to the influence of any production defects.
 Estimating a likely life span for any sealing system can prove difficult for other reasons as well.
 For example, operating environment will play a decisive role in whether or not the arrester will achieve its expected service life.
-Some polymeric-housed arresters have now been in service for about 30 years and, even with them, moisture ingress and sealing problems remain an issue.
-Keeping the active elements free from moisture is the key to longevity.
+Polymeric-housed arresters have now been in service for more than 35 years and, even with these designs, moisture ingress and sealing problems are sometimes an issue.
+Keeping the active elements free from moisture is the key to longevity in service.

-When the first polymeric distribution arrester was introduced in 1987, I’m sure it surprised many in this industry at how fast this design became the standard.
-Since then, it has become evident that even economics cannot drive change in the power sector as fast as does safety.
-For utilities that had been dealing with exploding porcelain arresters for decades, it was an easy decision to replace them with polymeric units in order to avoid all risk of injury.
+When the first polymeric distribution arrester was introduced in 1987, observers were amazed at how fast this design became the industry standard.
+It has since become evident that even economics cannot drive change in the power sector as rapidly as does safety.
+For utilities that had for decades been dealing with exploding porcelain arresters, it was an easy decision to replace them with polymeric-housed units to avoid risk of injury.
 Even today, the potential for an exploding end-of-life event should be seriously considered whenever raising the question of when an arrester should be removed from service.

 Margin of Protection

 Many times the removal question is answered by the fact that the arrester comes from the bygone era of silicon carbide technology.
 Arresters of this vintage simply cannot protect equipment as well as newer MOV technology.
-The chart below demonstrate how protective characteristics have changed over the past 50 years.
-If old arresters are protecting even older and probably lower BIL equipment, then the margin of protection calculation should be critical.
+The chart below demonstrates how protective characteristics have changed over the past 60 years.
+If old arresters are protecting even older and probably lower BIL equipment, the margin of protection calculation could prove critical.